xavier-orcutt/TrialTranslator-notebooks/README.md

 # TrialTranslator

 ## Introduction
-The aim of this project is expose heterogenity of treatment effect in real-world oncology patients by emulating Phase III RCTs across prognostic phenotypes identified through a a machine learnign algroithm.
+The aim of this project is expose heterogenity of treatment effect in real-world oncology patients by emulating Phase III RCTs across prognostic phenotypes identified through a a machine learning algroithm.
 A total of 11 RCTs were reproduced across 4 different cancer types: advanced NSCLC, metastatic breast, metastaic prostate, and metastatic colorectal.

 A machine-learning survival model was constructed for each of the 4 cancers.
 Next, the ML models stratified patients into 3 mortality phenotype (low, medium, and high).
 Landmark RCTs were then emulated for each phenotype and survival metrics (eg., restricted mean survival time and median overall survival) were estimated by a inverse probabiliy of treatment weighted Kaplan-Meier survival curve.